DSLituiev/lab-keras-r/running-docker-containers.md

 - If you installed Docker Desktop on Windows, open up a terminal window (Command Prompt or PowerShell, but not PowerShell ISE; [see here for help](https://www.youtube.com/watch?v=YdDngaoD1WE) if you've never done this before).
 - If you installed Docker Toolbox on Mac/Windows, look for 'Docker Quickstart Terminal' in your Applications folder.

-In order to run a container locally, you'll need to first download the image of the container from dockerhub.
-Run the following command in your terminal window to download the Docker image we have prepared for you.
+In order to run a container locally, you'll need to first download the image of the container from [Docker Hub](https://hub.docker.com/).
+Docker Hub has many interesting Docker images; we have also placed the Docker image we prepared for you there.
+Run the following command in your terminal window to download the image.
 It is quite large (~6Gb), so make sure you have enough disk space and you are on a fast internet connection before you run the command:

     docker pull dslituiev/tensorflow-rstudio:latest